HandsOnDataViz/book/docs/HandsOnDataViz.md

 3. Create a Google Sheets line chart by selecting the two columns in the *data* sheet, then *Insert &gt; Chart*.
-The tool should recognize your time-series data and produce a *default* line chart, though we never automatically accept it as the best representation of the truth.
+The tool should recognize your time-series data and produce a *default* line chart, though we never blindly accept it as the best representation of the truth.
 Click on the three-dot kebab menu to open the *Chart editor* and select the *Customize* tab.
 Add a better title and vertical axis label, using the notes to clarify the source and how temperature change is measured, as shown in Figure
     <a href="#fig:temperature-default">15.2</a>.

 <img src="images/15-detect/temperature-default.png" alt="Default line chart of global temperature change.
 Explore the [interactive version](https://docs.google.com/spreadsheets/d/e/2PACX-1vRBJy0vWBN1z49hE8c7vxF_ZiTNKF5RjQ2vpJ-aVfsdNpNYgcMu1cH2zAh90v713vcMmrs6kVlSgQkV/pubchart?oid=557710802&format=interactive)."  />